 Spring at the Smithsonian

 We know what you’re thinking: “but it’s 70 degrees out, why would I want to be stuck indoors?!”
 Fair point, but the massive collections at any of the Smithsonian Institution’s many outposts have the ability to make you forget you’re in a museum (or even in D.C. for that matter), instead transporting you to another time and world altogether.
 Plus, museums are notoriously warm, so a visit during spring means you won’t be dying to get out of your down jacket upon admission.
 Free entry for access to a literally priceless collection of artifacts?
 Kind of a no-brainer — no matter the season!

 Common’s furnished rooftops

 This list would not be complete without mention of the furnished rooftops which can be found atop many of Common’s D.C. homes.
-In addition to paying lower-than-average rents with built-in luxury amenities (and free WiFi), residents of i5 Union Market by Common, Common Cassell, Common Clifton, and Common Bowman have the pleasure of taking in the spring sun from a private rooftop and enjoying some unbeatable views of the District.
+In addition to paying lower-than-average rents with built-in luxury amenities (and free WiFi), residents of Common Cassell, Common Clifton, and Common Bowman have the pleasure of taking in the spring sun from a private rooftop and enjoying some unbeatable views of the District.
 Be it in the form of tanning, grilling, reading, or napping — sunny, springtime serenity awaits.